 Description

 Sedum corynephyllum is a succulent subshrub with club-shaped leaves densely clustered at the branch tips.
-The branches can grow up to 16 inches (40 cm) long and are usually erect or sometimes decumbent.
-The light green leaves often have reddish tips and can reach up to 2 inches (5 cm) in length.
+The branches are usually erect or sometimes recumbent and can grow up to 16 inches (40 cm) long.
+The light green leaves often have reddish tips, measuring up to 2 inches (5 cm) long.

 The flowers of Sedum corynephyllum have greenish-yellow petals and very large, unequal sepals.
 They appear in loose, branching clusters in spring and summer.